vNPro3s/ai_chatbots_jossis/pro_files/ai_chatbots_llms.md

 **Figure 1** Timeline with the origin of different chatbots (Source: Chakraborty, C. et al.,  Overview of Chatbots with special emphasis on artificial intelligence-enabled ChatGPT in medical science, Frontiers in Artificial Intelligence, Volume: 6-2023)

 The first chatbots were restricted to performing only a limited pre-programmed response.
 So-called `rule-based chatbots` follow predefined rules in answering prepared questions, similar to the FAQs section.
 They are designed to respond to those questions, provide limited information, or guide users through specific tasks.
 Their minimal capabilities do not offer any flexibility, which often leads to blind street scenarios, frequently producing user dissatisfaction.

+On the other hand, AI Chatbots, or sometimes Conversational AI-driven Chatbots, refer to sophisticated technological solutions that enable computers (machines in general) to converse with humans or other machines using natural language.
+Advancements in various fields, such as NLP, ML, DL, database, and dialog management, led to the rapid development of AI chatbots that solved most of the shortcomings of rule-based chatbots and offered a higher level of flexibility.
+The core features of conversational AI ChatBots are[^1]:

+[^1]: Adrian Thompson: ChatGPT for Conversational AI and ChatBots, Packt Publishing, 2024.